ndrean/docker-slim/README.md

  nginx -s stop && nginx
 ```

-The config will pass the websockets.
+The config will pass the web sockets.